awslabs/amazon-s3-find-and-forget/README.md

 ![HomePage Screenshot](docs/images/home-screenshot.png)

-See the [user guide](docs/USER_GUIDE.md) to learn how to use the solution and the [API Specification](docs/api/README.md) to integrate the solution to your own applications.
+See the [user guide](docs/USER_GUIDE.md) to learn how to use the solution and the [API Specification](docs/api/README.md) to integrate the solution with your own applications.

 ## Architecture

 The goal of the solution is to provide a secure, reliable, performant and cost effective tool for finding and removing individual records within objects stored in S3 buckets.
-In order to achieve these goals the solution has adopted the following design principles:
+In order to achieve this goal the solution has adopted the following design principles:

-1. **Security first:** Every component implements least privilege access, encryption is performed at all layers at rest and in transit, authentication is provided out of the box, expiration of logs is easily configurable, and private data is automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
+1. **Security by design:** Every component implements least privilege access, encryption is performed at all layers at rest and in transit, authentication is provided out of the box, expiration of logs is configurable, and private data is automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
 2. **Built to scale:** The system has been designed and battle tested for